robsco/youtube-dl-cgi-chrome-extension/README.md

 Opening a terminal to run the script and copy the URL is a pain.

-Installing dubious software/toolbars, etc. is worrying.
+Installing dubious software/toolbars, etc. to download videos from websites is worrying.

 The Solution
 ------------